-When my oldest daughter, who is 12 now and a decided gourmet despite being a rather picky vegetarian these days (“Mom, I’m not drinking that goat milk anymore unless I go to the farm and see for myself that the goats are being treated kindly”) was 19-months-old she gobbled down escargot fried in garlic and butter.
+When my oldest daughter, who’s 12 now and a decided gourmet despite being a rather picky vegetarian these days (“Mom, I’m not drinking that goat milk anymore unless I go to the farm and see for myself that the goats are being treated kindly”), was 19-months-old she gobbled down escargot fried in garlic and butter.

 We usually give our kids the option of a drink or dessert.
 It works best to tell them beforehand they can only have one or the other (or neither, if money is tight.)

 I like my kids to say thank you, and to understand that going out to eat is a privilege.